eyeseast/visible-data/_posts/2013-08-26-responsive-d3.markdown

 This gets us 90% of the way to responsiveness, because the map will be rendered at the right size on load.
 Pull this up on your phone, and it'll fit.
 Same for your giant desktop.

 But it won't adjust if you rotate your phone (or tablet).
-As much as web developers are the only people who test the responsiveness of sites by resizing with the mouse, real users really do turn their devices sideways (even by accident).
+As much as web developers are the only people who test the responsiveness of sites by resizing the browser, real users really do turn their devices sideways (even by accident).
 And it's no fun reloading a bunch of GIS data on your phone.

 ### 3. Resize when the window size changes. ###

-This turns out to be simpler than I expected.
+This turns out to be simpler to solve than I expected.
 You need to catch `window.onresize`, and you need to resize the map.
 Do this by recalculating the container size, adjusting the projection's scale, then re-running the function that originally drew the map.
 Here's the code:

 	d3.select(window).on('resize', resize);